yugaego/emacs-config/README.md

 **Example:**
 **C-g**
 Press and hold **Control** key, press key **g**, release.
-This is a useful combination that cancels the current command input.
+This is a useful combination that **cancels the current command input**.

-Documentation in Emacs
----

 ### Manual / Help